corda/corda/docs/source/running-the-demos.rst

 1. Run ``./gradlew samples:trader-demo:deployNodes`` to create a set of configs and installs under ``samples/trader-demo/build/nodes``
 2. Run ``./samples/trader-demo/build/nodes/runnodes`` to open up four new terminals with the four nodes
 3. Run ``./gradlew samples:trader-demo:runBuyer`` to instruct the buyer node to request issuance of some cash from the Bank of Corda node.
-   This step will display progress information related to the cash issuance process (in the bank of corda node log output)
 4. Run ``./gradlew samples:trader-demo:runSeller`` to trigger the transaction.
-You can see both sides of the trade print their progress and final transaction state in the bank node tabs/windows
+If you entered ``run stateMachinesAndUpdates`` you can see flows running on both sides of transaction.
+Additionally you should see final trade information displayed to your terminal.

 To run from the command line in Windows:

 1. Run ``gradlew samples:trader-demo:deployNodes`` to create a set of configs and installs under ``samples\trader-demo\build\nodes``
 2. Run ``samples\trader-demo\build\nodes\runnodes`` to open up four new terminals with the four nodes
 3. Run ``gradlew samples:trader-demo:runBuyer`` to instruct the buyer node to request issuance of some cash from the Bank of Corda node.
-   This step will display progress information related to the cash issuance process (in the Bank of Corda node log output)
 4. Run ``gradlew samples:trader-demo:runSeller`` to trigger the transaction.
-You can see both sides of the trade print their progress and final transaction state in the bank node tabs/windows
+If you entered ``run stateMachinesAndUpdates`` you can see flows running on both sides of transaction.
+Additionally you should see final trade information displayed to your terminal.

 .. _irs-demo: